 In 2013, the Sunshine Coast Tri Club suffered a great personal tragedy when founding club President, Paul Barr, passed away after a short battle with cancer.

 In 2017, one of the clubs founding members, Marcus Hanley, became the oldest triathlete to complete the Noosa Triathlon.
 Affectionately known as ‘Bloody Marcus’, he completed his 27th Noosa Triathlon at the age of 85.
 Marcus was one of the few triathletes to complete every Noosa event since it began in 1990.

-From its early days as the first triathlon club in Queensland, to dominating the sport for over 30 years, nurturing world champions, and birthing a number of other clubs, and coaching businesses, the Sunshine Coast Tri Club has a long and inspiring history.
+From its early days as the first triathlon club in Queensland, to dominating the sport over 40 years, nurturing world champions, and birthing a number of other clubs, the Sunshine Coast Tri Club has a long and inspiring history.
 In an interview with Jan Picton in 2000, Jan stated that ‘the future of any sport is in its juniors with the support of the senior members’.
 The SCTC has, and always be, an inclusive and community based not-for-profit club.
 The goal and purpose of the club has never changed.
 Our vision is to promote the sport of triathlon, to inspire others and to be a community where all athletes of all abilities are welcome.